Wurst-Imperium/WurstClient.net/wiki/Contributing/part1/index.md

 ---
-title: How to Contribute to the Wurst-Client project
+title: How to Contribute to the Wurst-Client project - Part 1
 layout: wiki
 category: Contributing
 ---